 - Envelopes - plain or windowface

-- Telephone directories, books and magazines
+- Telephone directories and books

 - Toilet paper rolls

 - Boxes - corrugated and unwaxed

 Recyclables can be placed in your yellow-lid recycling wheelie bin, or self-hauled to be dropped off for free in the Commingled recycling bin in the Recycling Area at all waste management facilities in the Rockhampton Region.
 In 2019, the Material Recovery Facility (MRF) which was located at Parkhurst and contracted to Rockhampton Regional Council and other surrounding councils, was destroyed by fire caused by the disposal of hazardous waste (batteries!!).
 Since then, kerbside recycling collection trucks have been unloading at Lakes Creek Road Waste Management Facility.
 From there, the recovered materials are loaded into bulk haul semi-trailers and transported to MRFs outside our region for processing.

 As of 18 October 2022, Rockhampton Regional Council, on behalf Livingstone Shire Council, Gladstone Regional Council, Central Highlands Regional Council and Banana Shire Council (together, the 'Participating Councils'), are inviting submissions for tender for a regional solution for Recyclables Processing Services.

 Delivery of the services may be from either:

 - a MRF to be constructed within the Region;

 Tenders for this service will close in January 2023.
 Further updates will be provided once the tender has been awarded.